Heterogeneity-robust granular instruments: Simulation study

 \section{Simulation study}

-I close by showing that RGIV has good finite sample performance in simulation for both individual and aggregated spillover coefficients.
-In contrast, the feasible GIV procedure (that uses the approximation $\Var(r_{it}) \approx \sigma^2_i$) and oracle GIV procedure (that takes $\sigma^2_i$ as known) can severely under-cover under spillover coefficient heterogeneity. \\
+I close by showing that RGIV has good finite sample performance in simulation using six DGPs based on the preferred specification studied in Section \ref{sec:application}.
+In contrast, I show that two versions of the GIV procedures---the ``feasible'' GIV procedure (featured in this paper's application) and ``oracle'' GIV procedure that takes idiosyncratic shock variances $\sigma^2_i$ to be known---can severely under-cover under spillover coefficient heterogeneity. \\

-\textsc{Setup}{ }{ } The baseline DGP is (loosely) taken from the yield spillovers application featured in \cite{Gabaix2020}.
-For $n=11$ countries and $T=2300$ periods (approximately a decade of daily data), the DGP takes on the following values:

-Sizes are taken to be fixed over time and are distributed according to a power law relationship\footnote{Consistent with the convention of the Monte Carlo exercise of \cite{Gabaix2020}, size weights are taken as $k_i = i^{-1/\zeta}$ for $i=1,...,n$ where $S_i = k_i/\sum_{i=1}^n k_i$. $\zeta$ corresponds to the power law exponent of the size distribution as outlined in \cite{Gabaix2009}. $\zeta$ is taken to be $1.04$.}.
-The models underlying the GIV and RGIV estimators are correctly specified in the baseline DGP.
+\textsc{Setup.}{ }{ } The ``homogeneous spillovers'' DGP is loosely based on the preferred specification of Section \ref{sec:application}.
+Under spillover coefficient homogeneity across units, the DGP serves as a baseline, as both the oracle GIV and RGIV estimators are correctly specified.
+For $n=4$ units and a sample length of $T = 2283$, the model parameters are below:

-I then consider three deviations from the baseline specification.
-First, the ``coefficient outlier'' DGP takes the baseline specification and sets the spillover coefficient for the largest country to $\phi_1 = 0.66$.
-Second, the ``shock variance outlier'' DGP takes the baseline specification and sets the shock standard deviation to the largest country to $\sigma_1 = 0.03$.
-Third, the ``disperse'' DGP takes the baseline specification and considers equal-spaced deviations in $\phi_i$ (from 0.21 to 0.46) and in $\sigma_i$ (from 0.009 to 0.021).
+Having established an environment for which both the oracle GIV and RGIV estimators are valid, I study five additional DGPs that deviate from the homogeneous spillovers DGP.
+These illustrate the finite sample properties of RGIV and GIV.
+First, the ``coefficient outlier'' DGP takes the homogeneous spillovers specification and sets the spillover coefficient of the fourth unit to $0.75$.
+Second, the ``shock variance outlier'' DGP takes the homogeneous spillovers specification and sets the shock standard deviation of the first unit to $0.03$. \alert{Third, the ``short $T$'' DGP takes the homogeneous spillovers specification and instead considers $T=100$ observations.
+Fourth, the ``near-homogeneous size'' specification takes the homogeneous spillovers specification and modifies the size vector to be $[0.250, 0.253, 0.249, 0.248]'$.} Fifth, the ``application'' DGP allows for heterogeneous spillover coefficients and shock variances by assigning them to be the estimated values from the application's preferred specification.